© G.V. 12-12-2012 All rights reserved

 if one could rise beyond the slopes.

 A climber walk'd above the ridge,

 a bergamot and his mind's doubts,

-have passed across his soul's time bridge.
+have pass'd across his soul's time bridge.

-The climber watched the clouds' disperse,
+The climber saw the clouds disperse,

 in air the town was hung, and Halls

-with dancers' smiling saddened souls,
+with dancers' smiling saddened souls

-- defined the image, brief and terse.
+defined the image, strange and terse.